-Since the mid-1980’s, our veteran team has designed and implemented thousands of performance compensation and reward programs.
+Since the mid-1980’s, our veteran team has successfully designed and implemented thousands of performance management and compensation projects, spanning a diverse and complex scope of client-objectives.
 Here are snapshots of some of those achievements.

 Insurance Distribution Systems & Channel Partner Compensation

-The client needed an unprecedented infinite-entity, international, multi-provider, multi-product insurance distribution and service management platform.
+The client needed an unprecedented infinite-entity, international, multi-provider, multi-product, document-fulfilling distribution and service management platform.

 To resolve the high-degree of complexity of the resulting transaction flow, the Commission Systems team designed and assisted in implementing a comprehensive system-wide transaction management system that integrated thousands of distribution partners, scores of state-by-state-approved products, and dozens of insurance carriers and underwriters.
 The solution provides tracking and reporting of sales transactions and derived micro-transactions in order to generate insurance sales ‘bordereaux’ reporting to the carriers/underwriters, commission reporting for the sales and referral network, surplus tax reporting, and all required premium trust fund accounting.